collectVood/dotBridge.Discord/CONTRIBUTING.md

 You are able to report bugs using Issues section in case you found a bug.\
 First of all, make sure it wasn't reported before and the issue is open.

-To create a good and friendly bug reports you may:
+To create a good and friendly bug report you should:

 * Use a **descriptive and clear title**
 * Describe exactly step-by-step **how can we reproduce the issue**